domesticatedviking/TextyMcSpeechy/README.md

 - https://www.tomshardware.com/raspberry-pi/add-any-voice-to-your-raspberry-pi-project-with-textymcspeechy
 - https://www.hackster.io/news/erik-bjorgan-makes-voice-cloning-easy-with-the-applio-and-piper-based-textymcspeechy-e9bcef4246fb

+## News
+- **February 18 2025** - A new main branch appears!
+    - This brand new branch runs Piper in a docker container, which makes installation far, far, far, less painful.
+    - The scripts and docs in this branch have all been overhauled.
+    - The branch formerly known as `main` is now the `non-containerized` branch.
+It will be kept around for reference purposes but will not be maintained.

 ## Usage

 Read the [quick start guide](quick_start_guide.md) to learn how to build datasets and train models.